prometheus/prometheus/docs/configuration/configuration.md

 One use for this is ensuring a HA pair of Prometheus servers with different external labels send identical alerts.

-### `<alertmanager_config>`
+### `<alerting>`

 CAUTION: Dynamic discovery of Alertmanager instances is in alpha state.
 Breaking configuration changes may happen in future releases.
-Use static configuration via the `-alertmanager.url` flag as a stable alternative.

-An `alertmanager_config` section specifies Alertmanager instances the Prometheus server sends alerts to.
+An `alerting` section specifies Alertmanager instances the Prometheus server sends alerts to.
 It also provides parameters to configure how to communicate with these Alertmanagers.

-Alertmanagers may be statically configured via the `static_configs` parameter or dynamically discovered using one of the supported service-discovery mechanisms.
+Alertmanagers may be statically configured under the `alertmanagers` block via the `static_configs` parameter or dynamically discovered using one of the supported service-discovery mechanisms.

-Additionally, `relabel_configs` allow selecting Alertmanagers from discovered entities and provide advanced modifications to the used API path, which is exposed through the `__alerts_path__` label.
+Additionally, `alert_relabel_configs` allows selecting Alertmanagers from discovered entities and provide advanced modifications to the used API path, which is exposed through the `__alerts_path__` label.